RaghavAbboy/Fit-Chef/README.md

 ### AWS Amplify Deployment
 The project is configured for manual deployments to AWS Amplify.
 To deploy:

+0. Prerequisites:
+   - Complete the [AWS Amplify Setup](#aws-amplify-setup) section above
+   - Ensure you have the necessary AWS credentials and permissions

 1. Make sure your changes are pushed to GitHub:
    ```bash
    ./git_push.sh "your commit message"